ivandapossessed/honestly.store/README.md

     Size chart is going XS - XXL
     First drop on 16 June

-open in your browser and get
+open in your browser and get the stuff.